glfw/glfw/README.md

 ## Changelog

 - Added `glfwGetError` function for querying the last error code (#970)
+- Added `glfwRequestWindowAttention` function that request attention to the non-focused or minimized window
 - Added `glfwGetKeyScancode` function that allows retrieving platform dependent scancodes for keys (#830)
 - Added `glfwSetWindowMaximizeCallback` and `GLFWwindowmaximizefun` for